Samuel Cabot III: Ornithological career

-In addition, a tern collected in Yucatán and first described by Cabot in 1847 as Sterna acuflavida is commonly known in English as "Cabot's tern".
-As of 2022, it is considered a full species (Thalasseus acuflavidus) by the International Ornithological Congress, although most other authorities treat it as a subspecies of the Sandwich tern (Thalasseus sandvicensis caboti).
+In addition, a tern collected in Yucatán and first described by Cabot in 1847 as Sterna acuflavida is known in English as Cabot's tern.
+As of 2022, it is considered a full species (Thalasseus acuflavidus) by the International Ornithological Congress, although some other authorities treat it as a subspecies of the Sandwich tern (Thalasseus sandvicensis acuflavidus).

 Personal life

 Cabot was an abolitionist who served as secretary for the New England Emigrant Aid Company, which worked to stop the spread of slavery by sending anti-slavery settlers to the Kansas Territory in the wake of the Kansas–Nebraska Act of 1854.
 Among his other philanthropic and charitable works were volunteer services to the Massachusetts Infant Asylum and the Home for Destitute Catholic Children in Boston.

 In 1844, Cabot married Hannah Lowell Jackson (1820–1879).
 Together, they had nine children (one of whom died in infancy), including artist Lilla Cabot Perry (born 1848), chemist Samuel Cabot IV (born 1850), surgeon Arthur Tracy Cabot (born 1852), and industrialist Godfrey Lowell Cabot (born 1861).